NourBelmabrouk/TravelLux/README.md

 ![logs](https://user-images.githubusercontent.com/62619786/212911340-85af592b-d0d3-47ce-b458-e35f559461bc.png)

 ### 1. Metrics - Prometheus
-We used @willsoto/nestjs-prometheus module which exposes metrics to be pulled by Prometheus.
+We used ``@willsoto/nestjs-prometheus`` module which exposes metrics to be pulled by __Prometheus__.
 It also captures different metrics from the code, such as: CPU usage, Memory usage and so on.

 We added a custom metric which is http_request_total, that allow us to track how many request we are processing (create/update/delete of a booking order).
 The metric is labeled in a way that allows you to get the success ratio (% of successful requests) and to know many requests each http route processed (post, get, ...):